Axiom Geomatics logo

 How does this affect my Real Property Report (RPR) and possible real estate transactions?

-It is a requirement of Real Property Reports ( RPR’s) used for real estate transactions to show any and all encroachments associated with a property.
-Encroachments are any structures which interfere with the access to the right of way.
-Plant life or non permanent structures (e.g. patio furniture, moveable planters, etc.) may not be shown.
-While an exhaustive list of structures that could be shown is impossible, the most common, and most problematic, are retaining walls.
+It is a requirement of Real Property Reports (RPRs) to show all encroachments associated with a property.
+Encroachments are any structures that interfere with access to the right-of-way.
+Plant life or nonpermanent structures (e.g., patio furniture, movable planters, etc.) may not be shown.
+While an exhaustive list of structures that could be shown is impossible, the most common and most problematic are retaining walls, fences, permanent planters, and concrete.

 The municipalities surrounding Calgary (Chestermere, Cochrane, Airdrie, etc.) have their own enforcement policies for encroachments.
-The City of Calgary now requires either an encroachment consent letter or an encroachment agreement for essentially all encroachments.
-The typical total cost (including the Surveyor, City and Land Titles fee, if needed) to have a surveyor process the needed approvals to allow the encroachments to remain range anywhere from $50 - $1500.
+The City of Calgary now requires either an encroachment consent letter or an encroachment agreement for almost all encroachments.
+The typical total cost (including the Surveyor, City, and Land Titles fee, if needed) to have a surveyor process the needed approvals to allow the encroachments to remain ranges anywhere from $200 - $1,500.

-When encroachments exist, homeowners can expect increased costs, and substantial increased delays after the sale of the property.
-A homeowner should consider the impact of the encroachments, and evaluate options.
-It might make more sense to remove the offending encroachment, this is a conversation you should have with both your lawyer and Alberta Land Surveyor.
+A homeowner should consider the impact of the encroachments and evaluate options.
+It might make more sense to remove the offending encroachment.
+This is a conversation you should have with your lawyer and realtor.
 We are here to help you navigate these situations.